How to get medicinal cannabis

 Upon receiving TGA approval to become an Authorised Prescriber, a practitioner can go to Step 5 below or Step 6 (depending on your state).

 STEP 5: State / Territory Approval (applies only to Tasmania and ACT)

 Each Australian State and Territory has different requirements for patients accessing medicinal cannabis depending on which schedule listing the medical cannabis products are classified as (Schedule 4 or 8).

 For Schedule 8 medicines, once approval is given from the TGA, the doctor will receive an approval certificate that must be provided as part of a separate application to the relevant State Health Department.

-For Schedule 4 cannabinoid therapy medicines, no State Health Department approvals are required, except in Qld.
+For Schedule 4 medical cannabis, no State Health Department approvals are required, except in Qld.

 STEP 6: Product availability

 Upon approval, the patient can receive a script for medicinal cannabis which is to be presented at the nominated pharmacy with the approved TGA and State Health approvals (if required).
 If stock is available in Australia, the supplier can release product to the pharmacy who will then dispense the product to the patient.
 However, if the product needs to be imported there are additional steps involved to supply product and the supplier must hold an import license from the Office of Drug Control (ODC).
 In all states/territories except Queensland, Schedule 4 medicines can be prescribed once the TGA has approved the application – Go to Step 7.